bdring/midTbot_esp32/README.md

 ### Kits

-There currently are no kits for sale.
-Full kits or controller PCBs may be available in the future.
+There currently are no full kits for sale.
+[Controller kits are available on Tindie](https://www.tindie.com/products/33366583/midtbot-esp32-v1-controller-kit/).

 ### Donation